julieqiu/librarianx/README.md

     url: https://github.com/googleapis/googleapis/archive/main.tar.gz
     sha256: ...

-# Default directory for newly generated libraries.
-generate:
+defaults:
-  dir: ./
+  generate_dir: ./
+  transport: grpc+rest

 release:
   tag_format: '{name}/v{version}'

+# Auto-discover APIs from googleapis (optional)
+auto_discover: false
 ```

-The config defines the language, sources, release tag formats, and a default
+The config defines the language, sources, defaults, and release tag formats.
+You
-directory (`generate.dir`) for generated libraries.
+can enable `auto_discover: true` to automatically generate libraries for all
+APIs found in googleapis, or keep it `false` to explicitly manage which
+libraries to generate.

 ### Library Types